zozole1818/walletApi/README.md

 | zazu18      | haslo    |
 | johndoe11   | haslo    |
 | jimsmith44  | haslo    |

+**NOTE:** When you set Bearer token then you're able to see balances and transactions for **the user that was authorized**.
+To see balances and transactions of different user you must login with different credentials.

 ## Prometheus metric endpoint
 Prometheus metric endpoint is not visible on swagger UI.
 To see metrics please go to `http://localhost:8000/metrics`.